 At Bibury you’ll want to explore the famous Arlington Row, a picturesque row of higgledy-piggledy cottages that date from the 14th Century.
 Take a gentle walk past the stream to the Bibury Trout Farm where you can catch your own lunch and enjoy the gardens.
 If you’re not in the mood for fish then there’s a lovely pub next door to the trout farm.

 A tip: you’ll want to arrive first thing in the morning or out of season to avoid the tour buses.
-You can book a one day tour of the Cotswolds from London.
+You can book a one day tour of the Cotswolds from London or from Oxford.
 If you’re not on a tour then you’ll need to drive to Bibury, but be aware that parking is limited.
 Bibury is a short drive from the nearest large town, Cirencester.

 Contributed by Mayi from Secret Moona